karanasher/NodeJSExpressMongoDB/README.md

-# NodeJSWithExpressAndMongoDB
+# NodeJS Express MongoDB
-This is a simple walkthrough of how one can use node js with express and mongo db.
+This is a simple walkthrough of how one can use Node JS with Express and MongoDB.

 ## Installation
+###Express Generator
 ```
 npm install -g express-generator
 ```